iconify/documentation/documents/pages/icons/index.md

 - All icon names are streamlined to use similar naming scheme.
 Allowed characters are `[str]a-z`, numbers and `[str]-`.

 All icon sets are stored in `[type]IconifyJSON` format.

+See [how icons are processed](../articles/cleaning-up-icons/index.md) for more details and code examples.

 ## Sources